neunato/homm3-unpacker/readme.md

 When passing an object as the second parameter, its keys are matched against the file extension (case insensitively), and the callback's return value is stored instead of raw binary data.

-The following will parse all DEF files with `unpackDEF` and store any other file as `ArrayBuffer`.
+To parse all DEF files with `unpackDEF` and store any other file as `ArrayBuffer`:

 ```javascript
 async function example3(path) {